 Sliding Closet Door Operation and Installation

 Sliding closet doors are twin doors that slide across a wide closet opening.
 The doors slide on a track at the top of the closet door.
-Another track on the floor helps the doors stay on-track and aligned.
+Another track on the floor helps the doors stay aligned.

 The tracks are split into two parallel tracks—one track in front of the other.
 This permits one door to pass in front of the other.
 To open, one door panel is slid behind the other panel.
-So, even though the door opening is wide (usually around 80 inches), only one half of that opening is available at a time.
+So, even though the door opening is wide (usually around 80 inches), only half of that opening is available at a time.

 Types of Sliding Closet Doors